LGN520/farreach-public/benchmark.md

 		* NOTE: each physical client should dump statistics into benchmark/output/<workloadname>-statistics/<method>-static<staticscale>-client<physicalidx>.out (e.g., benchmark/output/workloada-statistics/farreach-static16-client0.out)
 			- NOTE: you can check the statistics during server rotation to see whether the result is reasonable
 	+ `bash scripts/remote/stop_server_rotation.sh`
+	+ NOTE: if some rotation is failed, you can use scripts/remote/test_server_rotation_\<p1/p2\>.sh to get the result of the rotation
+		* For example, if strid=server-x is missed, run `bash scripts/remote/test_server_rotation_p1.sh`
+		* For example, if strid=server-x-y is missed, run `bash scripts/remote/test_server_rotation_p2.sh y`
+		* TODO: Update JAVA code
+			- TODO: We must notify -debug to StatisticsHelper such that it will not delete the statistics file for the first rotation; instead, it will load exsting statistics and merge the current rotation result
+			- TODO: We must overwrite the current rotation result into the array if existing; or insert it into the correct position
 - Aggregate statistics
 	+ Run `bash scripts/remote/calculate_statistics.sh` to get aggregated statistics